rae-gh/rae/docs/geometry/prometry.md

-The [prometry web application](https://prometry.streamlit.app/) provides a basic interface onto the prometry python library to enable manual exploration of correlations, contacts etc.  A more sophisticated interaction would require coding, ie exploration of a large number of pdbs would be time comsuning and not approriate for a freely-hosted web app.
+The [prometry web application](https://prometry.streamlit.app/) provides a basic interface onto the prometry python library to enable manual exploration of correlations, contacts etc.  A more sophisticated interaction would require coding, ie exploration of a large number of pdbs would be time consuming and not approriate for a freely-hosted web app.

-In addition there is thye ability to search the EBI for solved structures based on gene and organism in order to make it easier to run the library on structures of interest.
+In addition there is the ability to search the EBI for solved structures based on gene and organism in order to make it easier to run the library on structures of interest.

 This is particularly helpful for finding AlphaFold structures that do not